Memeterr/Szakdoga-Info-Bsc-2021/README.md

 -   remove mongodb from project - just comment it out - composer remove jenssegers/mongodb

--   be able to rename the dashboard name - remove charts for this ... button
+-   be able to rename the dashboard name

 -   dockerize project (only when everything is done) - install from php7.4 base image - COPY --from=composer /usr/bin/composer /usr/bin/composer